medha-sagar/GenderBiasAnalysisOfJobDescriptions/README.md

 ### Files

-- FinalReport.ipynb : Final Code with Analysis
+- ProjectReport.ipynb : Final Code with Analysis
 - /data: Directory containing all the data
 - /figures: Directory comtaining all the figures